DevTeam/Pure.DI/README.md

     .Root<IService>("MyService");
 ```

-In this case, the property for type _IService_ will be named _MyService_ and will be available for direct use.
-The result of its use will be the creation of a composition of objects with a root of type _IService_:
+In this case, the property for the _IService_ type will be named _MyService_ and will be available for direct use.
+The result of its use will be the creation of a composition of objects with the root of _IService_ type:

 ```c#
 public IService MyService